fallintovoid/medito-web-page/README.md

 ```

+### Metadata

+In page components such as `/app/page.tsx` there is an object with metadata where you can specify your values

 ## Important commands
 - `npm run dev` - runs dev mode
 - `npm run pages:deploy` - runs deploy on cloudflare pages